 most of these are self-absorbed and destructive spirals to some poor end… or just fabulously humiliating. but the sick bass, ridiculous and crazy fun.

-building surfeit bass sound reinforcement is something the young men i grew up with sometimes did to cajole, impress and humiliate like minded young guys and gals, and harass the neighbors. that is, when they weren’t dancing, fighting, sniffin glue or nodding out. in the New York City of the punk and new wave era (when i became twenty-something), this activity was closely connected, but not exclusively, with car culture. and, Canal Street. not that punk or new wave had anything at all to do with it. black New York and puerto rican New York were absolutely the biggest influences. you had your “pimped” rides (“check that baaad short”…), “fuck trucks” which required a ford or “chevvy” van… and also street racers (usually based on General Motors and “stock racing”).
+building surfeit bass sound reinforcement is something the young men i grew up with sometimes did to cajole, impress and humiliate like minded young guys and gals, and harass the neighbors. that is, when they weren’t dancing, fighting, sniffin glue or nodding out. in the New York City of the punk and new wave era (when i became eighteen to twenty-something), this activity was closely connected, but not exclusively, with car culture. and, Canal Street. not that punk or new wave had anything at all to do with it. black New York and puerto rican New York were absolutely the biggest influences. you had your “pimped” rides (“check that baaad short”…), “fuck trucks” which required a ford or “chevvy” van… and also street racers (usually based on General Motors and “stock racing”).

 and, while it has nothing to do with cars at all, i cannot leave out the humble “boom box” either! personal audio dynamite. loud music raises awareness from a distance. especially the bass.